5 Edge Computing Statistics You Should Watch in 2020

 Streaming content services are the future of media.
 Not only do nearly three-quarters of US households subscribe to a streaming service, but the average user subscribes to 3.4 of them.
 While the streaming market may eventually reach a saturation point, that day doesn’t seem to be approaching anytime soon.
 One challenge presented by all of this demand, however, is latency.
 Streaming services that are able to deliver uninterrupted content with minimal buffering will have a significant competitive advantage.
 Research has found that viewer engagement (as measured by play duration) increases as latency declines, which is in line with similar studies measuring how long website visitors will wait for content to load before leaving a site (spoiler alert: not long).

 Edge computing can help streaming services improve network performance by caching popular content closer to end users in edge data centers.
 This is especially helpful for subscribers who live outside of major cities or near the hyperscale data centers that store much of these providers’ content.
-By locating high-demand media closer to users, content providers can overcome the last mile challenge and potentially take advantage of future 5g infrastructure with mobile edge computing to further enhance speed of delivery.
+By locating high-demand media closer to users, content providers can overcome the last mile challenge and potentially take advantage of future 5g infrastructure (which could have over a billion users by 2023) with mobile edge computing to further enhance speed of delivery.

 Self-driving cars incorporate a variety of innovative technologies that generate, gather, and process massive amounts of data.
-The market value for these vehicles is projected to be over $50 billion in 2019, but the potential for future growth is massive.
-Major tech companies and car manufacturers are investing heavily in the technology: General Motors spent $581 million to acquire a self-driving startup in 2016 while Toyota and Ford have both announced plans to invest $1 billion in AI technology.
+While 2019 didn’t quite meet optimistic projections in terms of getting vehicles on the roads, the potential for future growth remains massive, which is why major tech companies and car manufacturers continue to invest heavily in the technology.
+General Motors spent $581 million to acquire the self-driving startup Cruise Automation in 2016 and unveiled its latest autonomous prototype in early 2020.
+Meanwhile, Ford is busy constructing a new autonomous vehicle plant in Michigan that’s expected to start production in 2021 and Tesla plans to roll out self-driving capabilities to existing vehicles in future software updates.

 Without some way of managing all the data they will rely on to function effectively, however, autonomous cars won’t make it far from the garage before encountering latency and bandwidth challenges.
 Fortunately, edge computing framework will allow them to process much of this data locally while transmitting information about road conditions and positioning to nearby vehicles.
 Edge data centers can handle more significant processing loads for local areas, handing vehicles off from one facility to the next while delivering additional usage and vehicle data back to the manufacturer’s central networks.
 The versatile structure of edge computing networks will make it possible for these vehicles to function beyond the reach of traditional cloud computing, which is essential for transportation purposes.